Connect with others who understand.

 • Cancer — Lymphoma, leukemia, colon cancer, and other solid tumors

-• Autoimmune diseases — Systemic lupus erythematosus, rheumatoid arthritis, Sjögren’s syndrome, thyroid disease, ulcerative colitis, Hashimoto’s disease
+• Autoimmune diseases — Systemic lupus erythematosus, rheumatoid arthritis, Sjögren’s syndrome, thyroid disease, ulcerative colitis, and Hashimoto’s disease

 • Drug-induced hemolysis — Drug-induced immune hemolytic anemia, a rare condition caused by some medications